oraclekid12/rulebook2024/content.md

-### **Recruit Ally**
+#### **Recruit Ally**
+*Allies: non-vampire minions, such as mages, werewolves, or ordinary mortals.* \
+\
+An ally is brought into play with the recruit ally action.
+Allies are action cards that become minions in their own right, capable of acting and blocking independently of the minion that recruits them.
+When an ally is brought into play, they receive blood counters from the blood bank to represent their life (listed on the ally's card).
+When an ally loses their last life counter, they are burned.

 - **Who can recruit an ally:** Any ready minion.
 - **Cost:** As listed on the ally card.
 - **Default target:** None.
 Undirected action.
 - **Default stealth:** +1 stealth.
-- **Effect:** Allies are action cards that become minions in their own right, capable of acting and blocking independently of the minion that recruits them.
-If the action is successful, the ally is placed in your ready region, but they cannot act this turn.
-When an ally is brought into play, they receive blood counters from the blood bank to represent their life (listed on the ally's card).
-When an ally loses their last life counter, they are burned.
+- **Effect:** If the action is successful, the ally is placed in your ready region, but they cannot act this turn.

 ![](bin/media/image36.png)